k00ka/game-of-life/README.md

 We've restructured the repository to provide a quick-start to TDD with RSpec and to mimic the setup we have been using in the workshops.
 The code to be created is found in the ``lib/`` directory, and we have supplied unit tests in the ``spec/`` directory.

+There is a Sparse Matrix approach in the 'rhn' branch.
+This was created in the Code Retreat at Ruby Hack Night on September 30, 2015.
+Thanks to Mark Campbell of The Score for valuable input and guidance.

 ###Setup

 Here are the steps to get you started with the repo.
 We assume, naturally, that you have a working development machine with Ruby 1.9 or better on it.
 At Ryatta Group we use rbenv, and so we've included some optional elements - just skip them if you're using rvm or are not versioning your Ruby.